jssql1234/docs-sqlacc/docs/usage/sales/sales-guide.md

 ## Sales Cancelled Note (required partial delivery module)

-Sales Cancelled Note is used for the cancelling of any outstanding Sales Order.
+The Sales Cancelled Note is used to cancel any outstanding Sales Order.

 1. **Sales** | **Sales Cancelled Note** | **New**.